You might be surprised to learn that wrangling a couple of little monsters and working in real estate have an awful lot in common.

 This is the kind of stuff that overwhelms even the most organised parent, but for real estate agents, it’s all part of the job.

-Seasoned parents will tell you there‘s nothing more rewarding or more stressful than having children, but real estate agents already have their stress-o-metre set higher than most.
+Seasoned parents will tell you there‘s nothing more rewarding or more stressful than having children, but real estate agents already have their stress-o-meter set higher than most.

 Whether it’s from weeks of tense negotiations, local government giving them headaches, or a rat scurrying across the floor of a luxury property in the middle of an inspection, they have been there, stressed out about it, and got the t-shirt to prove it.